noahehall/blockchain/ethereum/ethereum.md

   - code hash: hash of the code within the smart contract; executes everytime a call is made to the contract; cannot change after its deployed
   - account storage
   - ethereum virtual code

-- account types
-  - EOAs: externally owned accounts;
+##### Contract Accounts (CAs)

+- may receive and hold funds
-    - tied to a private key
+- cannot send funds without code because they dont have a private key
-    - doesnt hold code
-    - maintains ether balance
-    - can send transactions/transfer between wallets
-    - initiate smart contracts
-  - CAs: contract accounts;
-    - has code thats triggered by transactions/messages
   - controlled by the code contained within smart contracts
+  - the code is triggered by transactions/messages
 - transfer value, initiate another smart contract, and execute associated smart contracts, manipulate storage
 - abi: application binary interface: javascript representation of the contract

+##### Externally owned accounts (EOAs)

+- i.e. user accounts
+- can receive, send and hold funds without code
+  - send transactions/transfer between wallets
+- tied to a private key
+- initiate smart contracts
+- maintains ether balance

 ### hashing